vincenzomadaghiele/Regression-of-biodiversity-indicators/README.md

 ## Running the code

 The libraries necessary to running this code are listed in the requirement.txt file.
-After downloading this repository, it is necessary to run the following code in the terminal:
+After downloading this repository, run the following code in the terminal to install the dependencies:
 ```
 $ conda create --name <env> --file requirements.txt
 ```